LordLifeDream/GHWebsocketWebhook/README.md

 These types are in *screaming snake case*, so all uppercase and divided by underscores.<br>
 When the websocket opens, GHWW will send a payload of the type `GREETINGS` with no further keys.<br>
 The connected client is expected to respond using another `GREETINGS`-payload with a `token`-key containing a token from the `auth.json` file.<br>
-upon receiving and validating the client's greetings, GHWW will send an empty payload of type `GREETINGS_ACK` to acknowledge the greetings.
+Upon receiving and validating the client's greetings, GHWW will send an empty payload of type `GREETINGS_ACK` to acknowledge the greetings.
 After receiving this payload, the client is registered and can start subscribing.<br>
-to subscribe, the client should send a payload of type `SUBSCRIBE` containing a `repo`-key containig the repo full name, so `user/repo1` for example.
+To subscribe, the client should send a payload of type `SUBSCRIBE` containing a `repo`-key containig the repo full name, so `user/repo1` for example.
 This is NOT the repository's URL and should not contain `.git` at the end.
 After validating the client's token's access to the requested repository, GHWW will respond with an empty `SUBSCRIBE_ACK` payload.

 Any bad payloads (greetings twice, or subscribe before greetings) will get a `USER_ERROR` response from GHWW which also gives a small explaination in the `why`-field.